Rei-SwitchBot/faq/en-us/Indoor Cam.md

 1. Please delete Indoor Cam from your app before performing a reset.

-2. Press and hold the reset button on the back of Indoor Cam for
+2. Press and hold the reset button on the back of Indoor Cam for 5 seconds.

-5 seconds

-.

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998228903447)

-3.A red light will emit for around 20 seconds and then start blinking.
+3. A red light will emit for around 20 seconds and then start blinking.
 Indoor Cam will now enter pairing mode, and you will be able to add the device again.
 Please follow the setup guidance via our app to add your device.